dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/1-Installing-the-StorageLoader.md

 \* If you prefer, an alternative Ruby manager such as chruby or rbenv should work fine too.

+Also make sure that if you are loading Snowplow events into a PostgreSQL database, then the StorageLoader **must be run on the same server running PostgreSQL**.
+That is because it downloads the files locally, and Postgres needs to be able to ingest the data from the local file system.

 <a name="s3-buckets"/>
 ### 2.2 S3 buckets